jeongminfoh/starter-hugo-academic/content/research/_index.md

 # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
 # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 # Set `preview_only` to `true` to just use the image for thumbnails.
-image:
-  placement: 1
-  caption: "At the SPSA 2019 in Autin, TX"
-  focal_point: "Center"
-  preview_only: false
-  alt_text: An optional description of the image for screen readers.
-  # filename: my-image.jpg  # Uncomment to load an image from `assets/media/` instead.